ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 #### Sections

-All section headings are to be using levels 2 to 5.
+All section headings are to be using levels 2 to 5, never use level 6.
 Section headings are to use sentence case and should never contain styles nor links.
 In addition to this, section headings must never skip a heading level (e.g. do not go from a level 2 heading to a level 4 heading).
 The first section heading must be a level 2 heading.
 Unlike titles, section headings can have small image icons.

-In the osu! wiki, heading levels 4 and 5 are hidden in the table of contents.
+In the osu! wiki, heading levels 4 and 5 (and 6) do not appear in the table of contents and are not given the id attribute (this means you cannot link directly to these headings).

 ### Lists

 There are two kinds of lists: bulleted and numbered.
-The spacing for both types of bullets is very important!
+The prefixed spacing for both types of bullets is important.
 Limit to 4 indentations/sub-bullets.

 #### Bulleted